deeprjs/deepr/README.md

 }
 ```

-As expected, it will produce:
+As expected, this will produce:

 ```json
 {